-Another 40 species were added to Threatened Species List, representing a 2% increase from the previous year and a 36% increase from 2000.
+Another 15 species were added to the Threatened Species List and 3 removed.
+This represents a 0.6% increase from the previous year and a 36% increase from 2000.

-The fires burnt through more than 30% of the habitat of 191 species, among which many freshwater species.
+The fires burnt through more than 5% of the habitat of 249 threatened species, and more than 80% for 30 species.

 Three species were down-listed, 15 added and four up-listed.
 Among the downlisted species were two tropical tree frog species that appear to have rebounded from the global chytrid fungus disease.